Last updated on December 4, 2024

 #1.
 Reaper from the Abyss

-This has nice implications in EDH because it triggers morbid on each end step.
+This has nice implications in EDH because it triggers morbid on each end step, though you must target something, which can backfire if you're the only player left with non-demon creatures in play.

 Decklist: Dina Morbid in Commander